 We have since experienced rapid revenue growth.
 Our revenues increased from \$65.9 million in 2012 to \$188.3 million in 2013, while our net loss decreased from \$102.5 million to \$38.1 million and our negative Adjusted EBITDA decreased from \$81.0 million to \$6.3 million for the same period.
 See "Prospectus Summary-Summary Combined and Consolidated Financial Data-Non-GAAP Financial Measures" for a reconciliation of net loss to Adjusted EBITDA.
-While we are still in the process of preparing our financial statements for the three months ended March 31, 2014, we expect our revenues in this quarter to decrease compared to the three months ended December 31, 2013, primarily due to seasonal trends.
-As a result, we also expect that we may incur a net loss in the three months ended March 31, 2014 as compared to the net income that we achieved in the previous quarter.
+While we are still in the process of preparing our financial statements for the three months ended March 31, 2014, our total revenues decreased from \$71.4 million for the three months ended December 31, 2013 to \$67.5 million for the three months ended March 31, 2014, primarily due to seasonal trends.
+As a result, we also incurred a net loss in the three months ended March 31, 2014 of \$47.4 million, which reflects a loss of \$40.2 million in change in fair value of investor option liability and \$2.2 million in stock-based compensation expenses, as compared to the net income of \$21.6 million that we achieved in the previous quarter.
 Due to our limited operating history and evolving monetization model, comparisons of our results of operations from period to period may not be meaningful.